Visitor’s Guide to the Owyhee Canyonlands

 Approximately 23 miles from Adrian, Oregon or 50 miles from Nampa, Idaho

-There are no lodging options within the Owyhee Canyonlands, but you can find lodging in the surrounding communities.
+There are no lodging options within the Owyhee Canyonlands, but you can find lodging in surrounding communities including Nampa, Idaho.
 Boise is the closest major city.

 Basque Station Motel